Brazos Valley Amateur Radio Club

 BVARC Roster Lookup

 If you are interested and would like to get into amateur radio, BVARC is a great place to start.
-With over 330 members, you will have plenty of assistance to help you along your path into the hobby.
+With over 340 members, you will have plenty of assistance to help you along your path into the hobby.
 Even if you are a newly licensed amateur radio operator or “ham” we are here to answer questions as you learn more about the hobby.

-Our in-person meetings are held the second Thursday of each month at the Community Volunteer Fire Department Community Center, 16005 Bellaire Blvd, Houston, 77083.
+Our in-person meetings are held normally on the second Thursday of each month at the Community Volunteer Fire Department Community Center, 16005 Bellaire Blvd, Houston, 77083.
 The Fire station is approximately 1.5 miles west of the intersection of Bellaire Blvd and Highway 6.
 If you need directions, you can always give a call out on the 146.94 repeater (minus offset/167.9 tone)

 So come out to a meeting to talk to some of the members to learn about the hobby.
 If you cannot make the meeting, most of them will also be held on ZOOM.
 Either way, you can always connect to the membership to find out more about the hobby and the many facets it has.
 Remember it is truly a hobby that has only one barrier = C.